Mali /

 Religion

-Dogon tradition is best known for its mysterious animistic religious beliefs (worshipping spirits and nature).
-The art that surrounds their rituals is made up of impressive carved wood sculptures.
+The traditions of the Dogon tribe of Mali is best known for its mysterious animistic religious beliefs (worshipping spirits and nature).
+Their rituals are surrounded by art, consisting of impressive carved wood sculptures.

 Both in art and in architecture it is common to find representations of the four men and four women who founded the Dogon people.